-Career Coaching for Students™ is the program that students in high school or college prefer to gain clarity around their talent and learn about great-fit career choices and the steps to get there.
+Career Coaching for Students™ is the program where students in high school or college gain clarity around their talent and learn about great-fit career choices and the steps to get there.

 The program is:

-The centerpiece for career coaches and school career counselors
+The centerpiece for high school students, career coaches and school career counselors

-A program that students and their parents can do in partnership at home
+A program that students and their parents can leverage in partnership at home

 The program is excellent for: